-In Table 7, we turn to two further checks as to whether our results are robust to the frequency of our data and to our measure of political competition.
+In Table 7, we check whether the results are robust to the frequency of our data and to our measure of political competition.

 As is well known in the growth literature, the strong cyclical component in annual data may bias upwards the estimated rate of convergence.
-Such bias could conceivably bias also our point estimates of political competition.
-Note, however, that an upward bias in the convergence coefficient would bias down the long-run effect of political competition estimated from the growth specification.
+Such bias could conceivably spill over to our point estimates of political competition, although - at the same time - an upward bias of the convergence coefficient would bias down the long-run effect of political competition on income implied by the growth specification.
 Thus, we reconsider our main results in a panel of five-year averages between 1930 and 2000.
 Columns (1)-(4) show that the main empirical findings from the annual data hold up in this case.
-As in Table 1, the estimated effect of political competition on income growth rises with instrumentation.
-Note that the rates of convergence estimated in columns (2) and (3) are indeed lower than in the annual data (about 6% per year rather than 10%).
+As in Table 1, the estimated effect of political competition on income and growth rises with instrumentation.
+As expected, the rates of convergence estimated in columns (2) and (3) are indeed lower than in the annual data (about 6% per year rather than 10%).